 Sometimes moving abroad can be a trade-off.
-Even if you’ve mastered Italian and you’ve managed to set up a new life in the Mediterranean, it usually comes at a cost.
+Even if you’ve mastered Italian and managed to set up a new life in the Mediterranean, it usually comes at a cost.

 Well, that dream can come true for you.
-There’s an Italian saying that goes, “the best countries in life are free”, or something like that.
+There’s an Italian saying that goes, “The best countries in life are free,” or something like that.

 If you’re already dead-set on your new life abroad, check out the top 5 international moving companies.

 Candela has the crowded streets of urban Italy without the masses of people.
-It’s home to about 2,700 people, and the mayor is offering between €800 (around $945) and €2,000 (around $2,350) for singles and families to move there.
+It’s home to about 2,700 people, and the mayor is offering between €800 (around $870) for singles and €2,000 (around $2,175) for families to move there.